PopeyedLocket/scpr-coding-challenge/solutions.md

 PART 1: BULLET 1:
 ```
-The Top 5 repos by commit activity (# of commits) are:
+The top 5 repos by commit activity (# of commits) are:
     1. repo https://github.com/zachwill/mario has 5475 commits.
     2. repo https://github.com/chuan12/shenzhouzd has 2606 commits.
     3. repo https://github.com/LiveChief/Most-Active-Repository has 2082 commits.